Full Name: Dr Sarah Crews

-Annual Conference Theme (if applicable): (Non)Human Worlds and Worldings
+Annual Conference Theme (if applicable): Feeling Bad: Negative Affects, Performance and Bodies.

 What were the main points that emerged from your WG this year?